tybottorff/bottorffdocs/notes/literature_notes.md

  - Runx3 deficiency limits clonal expansion and impairs upregulation of cytotoxic molecules in T<sub>EFF</sub> cells, these cells aberrantly upregulate genes characteristic of T<sub>FH</sub> cells (like *Bcl6*, *Tcf7*, and *CXCR5*)
 # Safety, outcomes and T cell characteristics in patients with relapsed or refractory MDS or CMML treated with atezolizumab in combination with guadecitabine
  - hypothesis: resistance to hypomethylating agents (HMAs) in patients with myelodysplastic syndrome (MDS) and chronic myelomonocytic leukemia (CMML) overcome by combining PD-L1 blockade with HMA
+# Safety, recommended dose, efficacy and immune correlates for nintedanib in combination with pembrolizumab in patients with advanced cancers
+ - patients with clinical benefit had increases in peripheral CCR4<sup>+</sup>CXCR3<sup>+</sup>CXCR5<sup>-</sup> memory CD4s over therapy
 # scRNAseq defines dynamic T cell subsets in longitudinal colon and peripheral blood samples in immune checkpoint inhibitor-induced colitis
  - n = 1 but has PBMC and colon scRNA/TCR data...
  - colon Trm, also circulating T cells, driving inflammation in colon